-Directions: Students will form a group to participate in a debate surrounding the DSM and diagnosing.
-Students will read/review chapters from Eriksen and Kress's book Beyond the DSM Story: Ethical Quandaries, Challenges, and Best Practices and Real World Treatment Planning: Systems, Culture, and Ethics by Kress and Paylo (in Blackboard).
-In addition, research additional resources to help them prepare for their debate.
-Half of the group will debate the need to diagnose and use the DSM and the other side will debate against using the DSM and diagnosing.
+Directions: Students will form a small group to participate in a debate surrounding the DSM and diagnosing.
+Students will conduct their own independent research and review chapters from Eriksen and Kress's book Beyond the DSM Story: Ethical Quandaries, Challenges, and Best Practices and Real World Treatment Planning: Systems, Culture, and Ethics by Kress and Paylo (in Canvas) to prepare for their debate.
+Half of the group will debate the need to diagnose using the DSM and the other side will debate against using the DSM and diagnosing.
 Students will meet on a virtual platform (e.g., zoom, WebEx, etc.) to record their debate.
-Afterward, students will submit a 1-page summary of their experience, what they learned, and where they stand regarding diagnosing.
-A rubric and instructions for the debate can be found on Blackboard.
+Afterward, students will submit a 1-page reaction of their experience, what they learned, and where they stand regarding diagnosing.
+Also, one member of the group must post the recorded debate.
+A rubric and instructions for the debate can be found on Canvas.

-(5) Clinical Interview with a Licensed Professional (50 points) Due March 5, 2023 at 11:59 pm
+(5) Clinical Interview with a Licensed Professional (50 points) Due March 3, 2024 at 11:59 pm